$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Manipulating the nature of transitions

 \section{Manipulating the nature of $\mathbb{Z}_4$ transitions}

-In the previous section we presented the phase diagram of the QLM for a special case of $t^\prime=t$.
-Let us now investigate by changing the value of $t'$ how the nature of the $\mathrm{Z}_4$ transition is altered.
-In this section we will focus on three cases: first we consider $t'=0$ associated with an additional fragmentation of the Hilbert space and for which we observe the floating phase; then we present the results for $t'=2$ where we see no signature of a chiral transition; finally, we fix $\delta=50$ and study the QLM as a function of $\theta$ and $t^\prime$ to track how the nature of the $\mathrm{Z}_4$ transition changes.
+In the previous section we presented the phase diagram of the QLM for the special case $t^\prime=t=1$.
+Let us now investigate, by changing the value of $t'$, how the nature of the $\mathbb{Z}_4$ transition is altered.
+In this section we will focus on three cases: first we consider $t'=0$ associated with an additional fragmentation of the Hilbert space, for which we observe a floating phase; then we present the results for $t'=2$ where we see no signature of a chiral transition; finally, we fix $\delta=50$ and study the phase diagram as a function of $\theta$ and $t^\prime$ to track how the nature of the $\mathbb{Z}_4$ transition changes.